GeoscienceAustralia/uncover-ml/README.rst

 Running
 -------

-See the `usage <http://GeoscienceAustralia.github.io/uncover-ml/usage.html>`_ documentation.
+See the `Documentation <https://geoscienceaustralia.github.io/uncover-ml/>` page.

 Running on NCI
 --------------